niplav/site/now.md

 * Statistics with Julia (Hayden Klok/Yoni Nazarathy, 2021)
 * The Machinery of Freedom (David Friedman, 2014)
 * Theory of Games and Economic Behavior (John von Neumann/Oskar Morgenstern, 1953)
-* What We Owe The Future (William MacAskill, 2022)